mthstanley/twender/README.md

 tweets to be used as training data as well as building a naive bayes classifier trained on that data.

+You can find the application live at <http://twender.mtstanley.tech/>

 Setup
 -----
 Clone this repo using `git clone https://github.com/mthstanley/twender.git`